Motorcycle accident lawyers in Bridgeport CT

 Motorcyclists who are not at fault for an accident can receive compensation for the injuries and losses suffered with the help of an experienced personal injury attorney.
 If you sustained injuries or losses in a motorcycle accident you should consult with Bridgeport motorcycle accident lawyer, George W. Ganim, Jr.

-Motorcycle Accidents in Bridgeport
+Motorcycle Accidents in Connecticut

 While motorcycle accidents often occur under similar circumstances to other traffic accidents, motorcyclists generally face more safety risks due to the exposure of their bodies and the lack of protection against the impact of a motor vehicle.
 These accidents commonly occur when another driver misjudges a motorcycle’s speed or fails to see them as they are traveling on the road.
 Other collisions may happen when a motorist opens a car door in front of an approaching motorcyclist or changes lanes without noticing a rider.
 Those are only a few examples of negligence that can cause injury to a motorcyclist.